For Diana. Because you liked my stories so much, I thought you should have one of your own.

 All this, the Book knows too, and lends its wisdom through its pages.
 It speaks to her in words only she can understand.

-She sits at the edge of the harbour, perched on the low concrete wall which separates the busy road from the wild sea.
-The eager wind asks her to dance, but she declines politely.
-She takes a deep and calming breath and reaches for the Book.
+Now she sits at the edge of the harbour, perched on the low concrete wall which separates the busy road from the wild sea.
+The eager wind asks her to dance, but she knows she must decline.
+She takes a deep breath to calm herself and reaches for the Book.
 Today, she knows, it will be finished.
 The last tale has only a few pages left to share.
 She has tried to stave away this moment, not wanting the experience to end.
 She doesn’t want this story to be over, but she feels greedy at the thought of wanting more.

 She turns the paper, reading slowly as to savour every feeling.
 Three pages left.
 Now two.
 Now one.
-She could put it back, return it to its clear cocoon and save it for tomorrow, but deep down she knows that would be cheating.
+She could put it back, return it to its protective sheath and save it for tomorrow, but deep down she knows that would be cheating.

 It reaches her and she stares up in silent awe.
-The face that looks back at her is so beautiful she can hardly bear it.
-She has no words that could offer a description.
+The face that looks back at her is so beautiful she can hardly bear it, she cannot find the words to describe it.
 The creature is radiant, it exudes raw emotion.
-A feeling so powerful and unexpected, and yet one she recognises well.
+It is a feeling so powerful and unexpected, and yet one she recognises well.
 Love.
-This oceanic creature embodies love.
+This alien, oceanic creature embodies love.